purv2100/Simplii21/API_DOCUMENTATION.md

 ##### `friends()`

-friends() function displays the list of friends corresponding to the given email.
-The route "/friends" will redirect to the friends() function, which further redirects to the friends.html page.
-The friends() function presents a list of "My friends," "Add Friends" functionality, "Send Request," and "Pending Approvals."
+The `friends()` function displays the list of friends corresponding to the given email.
+The route "/friends" will redirect to the `friends()` function, which further redirects to the 'friends.html' page.
+The `friends()` function presents a list of functionalities such as "My Friends," "Add Friends," "Send Request," and "Pending Approvals."
 Details corresponding to the given email address are fetched from the database entries.

-Input:
+**Input:**
-    Email (retrieved from the session)
+- Email (retrieved from the session)

-Output:
+**Output:**
-    Rendered template 'friends.html' with the following variables:
+- Rendered template 'friends.html' with the following variables:
-    - allUsers: A list of all users with their names and emails
+  - `allUsers`: A list of all users with their names and emails.
-    - pendingRequests: A list of friend requests sent by the user that are pending approval
+  - `pendingRequests`: A list of friend requests sent by the user that are pending approval.
-    - active: The email address of the current user
+  - `active`: The email address of the current user.
-    - pendingReceivers: A list of users who have sent friend requests to the current user (pending approval)
+  - `pendingReceivers`: A list of users who have sent friend requests to the current user (pending approval).
-    - pendingApproves: A list of users whose friend requests to the current user are pending approval
+  - `pendingApproves`: A list of users whose friend requests to the current user are pending approval.
-    - myFriends: A list of accepted friend relationships (sender, receiver, accept=True)
+  - `myFriends`: A list of accepted friend relationships (sender, receiver, accept=True).
-    - myFriendsList: A list of email addresses corresponding to the user's accepted friends
+  - `myFriendsList`: A list of email addresses corresponding to the user's accepted friends.

 ##### `home()`